Added sugar is the single worst ingredient in the modern diet.

 Soft drinks, baked goods and processed foods have no place in the diet of someone who is overweight.

 Stick to real, single-ingredient foods and avoid processed foods high in sugar and refined carbohydrates.

 Summary Overweight or obese people should avoid eating added sugar every day.
 If possible, it would be best to avoid all added sugar.

 For this reason, sugar can cause people to lose control over their consumption.

-If you have a history of binge eating, failure at setting rules about your consumption (like cheat meals / days) and repeated failures with the "everything in moderation" approach - then perhaps you are addicted (like I was).
+If you have a history of binge eating, failure at setting rules about your eating (like cheat meals or days) and repeated failures with the "everything in moderation" approach, then perhaps you are addicted.

 Complete abstinence is the only reliable way for true addicts to overcome their addiction.

 Summary If you feel like you are addicted to added sugar, you should consider avoiding it completely.

 - Soft drinks: Sugar-sweetened beverages are unhealthy.
 You should avoid these like the plague.